hindman/optopus/README.md

 the user to supply regular text blocks that will be presented as-is rather than wrapped.
 But the underlying `HelpFormatter` class is not friendly to customization generally.
-Some of its stylistic choices seem non-standard or inelegant to my eye and I've never found ways to adjust them without awkward hacks.
+Some of its stylistic choices seem non-standard or inelegant to my eye and I have never found ways to adjust them without awkward hacks.
 More fundamentally, argparse is not prepared to handle bigger changes, ranging from fairly standard needs (for example, help text in man-page format) to more innovative approaches.
 Optopus will offer some of those approaches